SENSAAS/sensaas/README.md

 A gfit+hfit score > 1.0 means that similaries were identified.

+Then you can evaluate the RMSD value by using rdkit tools:

+	utils/rdkit-CalcLigRMSD.py ../DATASET/IMATINIB.sdf Source_tran.sdf

+Here, it returns RMSD= 0.00

 ## Licenses
 1. SENSAAS code is released under [the 3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause)